WHEN: Saturday, August 26, 2023 at 7PM ET WHERE: On NBC live from the Daytona International Speedway

-Tickets traditionally go on sale in October of the previous year, but if you hadn't gotten a ticket, join millions of other NASCAR fans in front of the TV as the 58th annual running of the Coke Zero 400 begins with complete TV coverage on NBC beginning at 7:30PM ET on Saturday night, July 7, 2018.
+Join millions of other NASCAR fans tuning into the 63rd running of the Coke Zero Sugar 400 with TV coverage on NBC beginning at 7:00PM ET on Saturday night, August 26, 2023.

-Coke Zero 400 is the only other race besides the Daytona 500 to be held at Daytona International Raceway, and attracts the sport's most famous stars and cars in the NASCAR Sprint Cup Series.
 Why all the fuss?
-Coke Zero's designation as a restrictor-plate Cup Series race which means that cars run inches apart at speeds up to 200 mph!
+Coke Zero's designation as a restrictor-plate Cup Series race means that cars are allowed to race bumper-to-bumper and only inches apart -- at speeds up to 200 mph.

-More about the Coke Zero 400 around the Web:
+More about the Coke Zero Sugar 400 around the Web:

 Elsewhere on the Web, check out more information on driver profiles, stats & photos ...